-- Applicants for the master's programs are required to have a bachelor's degree or its equivalent from a regionally accredited college or university, or they must be 25 years old or older and have a high school diploma or its equivalent.
+- Applicants for the master's programs are required to have a bachelor's degree or its equivalent from a regionally accredited college or university.
+Applicants to diploma programs must be 25 years old or older and have a high school diploma or its equivalent.
 Applicants under the age of 25 who do not have a college degree cannot be admitted to the seminary.
 This rule may be waived for the spouse of a full-time degree student.
 Only under unusual circumstances will students be admitted to study a seminary master's degree before completing their college degree.
 In these cases, the student should lack no more than six (6) semester hours of college work toward a degree.
 When application is made for admission to the seminary, the student will present an approved plan for completing all college work and must complete this work before beginning his or her second year in seminary. - If English is not the applicant's first language, he or she must submit an official Test of English as a Foreign Language (TOEFL) score of 80 (iBT) or 550 (paper-based) for master's-level studies.
 The TOEFL score is required, regardless of the medium or amount of previous instruction in English.
 An exemption may be granted if the applicant has completed an acceptable degree from an accredited institution where the instruction was in English. - Unless previously enrolled in ADVANCE (formerly known as Contextualized Leadership Development CLD) while in prison, an applicant who has been incarcerated must wait a minimum of one year from the date of official release before applying for admission.

-Special Students/Non-Degree Seeking B.T.C., C.M.C., C.P.C., Collegiate Ministry Cert., M.W.C., M.S.C., Y.M.C.
+Special Students/Non-Degree Seeking B.T.C., Ch.M.C., C.C.C., C.P.C., C.R.C., C.M.C., G.E.C., I.Q.C., I.S.C., M.W.C., P.C.C., Y.M.C.

 Students studying at Gateway are encouraged to work toward the goal of completing a degree program.
-However, students who wish to take seminary courses for credit without enrolling in a degree program can be admitted to the Seminary under the Special Student classification, or they can pursue a Certificate.
+However, students who wish to take seminary courses for credit without enrolling in a degree program can be admitted to the Seminary under the Special Student classification, or they can pursue a certificate.
 Certificates consist of at least 12 units of prescribed master's level study intended to provide a specific skill set for Christian ministry.
 There are no limitations on the number of units that can be taken as a special student.
 Students admitted under this status are strongly encouraged to enroll in a degree program before they earn 20 hours of credit.